erikamanning/sets/README.md

 ## Roadmap
-* Currently in development is a charitable donation payment portal, using Stripe API.
+* In Development: A feature to make a charitable donation via a payment portal, using the Stripe API.
-* Registered users will soon be able to see their game history.
+* In Development: Registered users will soon be able to see their game history.
-* Want to add varying levels of difficulty when playing the computer.
+* Future: Want to add varying levels of difficulty when playing the computer.
-* Would also like to add more card skins to the game.
-If you would like to make skins and submit them then credit will be given to you for teh skins and if possible down the road we will set up a portal for users to pay for the skins.
+* Future: Add more card skins to the game.
+If you would like to make skins and submit them then credit will be given to you for the skins and if possible down the road we will set up a portal for users to pay for the skins.